The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: A Greedy Swapping Local Search Algorithm to Improve Pruning Selection

 \cref{alg:local_search} describes our local search method.
 The outer loop repeats for $steps_{max}$ steps, unless the sample loss is not improved in $noimp_{max}$ consecutive steps or a step concludes without changing the set of pruned weights $\sP$.
 At every repetition of the outer loop, we initialize the sets $\sI \subseteq \sP$ and $\sJ \subseteq \bar{\sP} := \{1, \ldots, N\} \setminus \sP$ that will respectively keep track of the weights in $\sP$ that are no longer pruned and the weights in $\bar{\sP}$ that are pruned in lieu of those in $\sI$.
 For each weight $i \in \sP$, we calculate $\alpha_i$ in Line~\ref{lin:alpha} as the impact of pruning weight $i$ if the other pruned weights are also those in $\sP$.
 The weights in $\sP$ are then sorted in a sequence $\pi$ of nonincreasing $\alpha$ values in Line~\ref{lin:pi}, hence from largest to the smallest impact.
 For each weight $j \in \bar{\sP}$, we calculate $\beta_j$ in Line~\ref{lin:beta} as the impact of having weight $j$ removed in addition to all the weights in $\sP$.
-The weights in $\bar{\sP}$ are then sorted in a sequence $\theta$ of nondecreasing impact if swapped with the first element $i := \pi_1$ in Line~\ref{lin:theta}, hence leading to the first element $j := \theta_1$ yielding the greatest reduction if swapped with $i$.
+The weights in $\bar{\sP}$ are then sorted in a sequence $\theta$ of nondecreasing impact if swapped with the first element $i := \pi_1$ in Line~\ref{lin:theta}.
+Hence, the first element $j := \theta_1$ yields the greatest reduction if swapped with $i$.
 If swapping $i$ and $j$ does not yield a reduction of at least $\varepsilon$, the local search stops in Line~\ref{lin:stop}.
-Otherwise, we loop with variable $i$ over the currently pruned weighs in $\sP$ and with variable $j$ over the unpruned weights between Line~\ref{lin:forij_begin} and Line~\ref{lin:forij_end}.
-The weights in $\sP$ are visited according to the sequence $\pi$, and for the element at the $ii$-th position of $\pi$ we consider only the elements of $\theta$ between positions $ii - \rho$ and $ii + \rho$.
-The loop is interrupted if we are unsuccessful in swapping out $\tau$ parameters of $\sP$.
-Parameter $\varepsilon$ is used in Line~\ref{lin:eps1} and Line~\ref{lin:eps2} to restrict changes to the pruning set $\sP$ to cases in which the local estimate of the loss function improves by at least $\varepsilon$.
+Otherwise, we loop with variable $i$ over the currently pruned weighs in $\sP$ and with variable $j$ over the unpruned weights in $\bar{\sP}$ between Line~\ref{lin:forij_begin} and Line~\ref{lin:forij_end}.
+The weights in $\sP$ are visited according to the sequence $\pi$, and for the element at the $ii$-th position of $\pi$ we consider only the elements in $\bar{\sP}$ between positions $ii - \rho$ and $ii + \rho$ of sequence $\theta$.
+There is no guarantee that the subsequent pairs of weights are sorted from largest to smallest reduction if swapped, but we loop on those to amortize the large cost of sorting the parameters in sequences $\pi$ and~$\theta$.
+We keep the number of steps approximately linear by limiting that each element in $\sP$ can only be swapped with at most $2 \rho + 1$ elements in $\bar{\sP}$.
+In addition, the loop is interrupted once the number of parameters in $\sP$ that could not be swapped reaches $\tau$.
+Parameter $\varepsilon$ is used in Line~\ref{lin:eps1} and Line~\ref{lin:eps2} to restrict changes to the pruning set $\sP$ to cases in which the local estimate of the loss function improves by at least that much.
+Otherwise, we can observe that after a few swapping only minor changes on the loss occur and thus one weight may swap in and out of $\sP$ again.
 To simplify notation, we do not divide all the calculated impacts by 2.
+For a concrete illustration, we visualize the basic swapping operation in Figure~\ref{fig:vis-cbs-s}.

 We refer to Appendix~\ref{ap:matrix_ops} for the matrix operations to calculate $\alpha$, $\beta$, and $\gamma$ with GPUs; and we refer to Appendix~\ref{ap:hessian} for how to approximate and decompose the Hessian matrix $\mH$ in order to reduce time and space complexity.